tosinfaithh/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 1-listit displays the contents list of your current directory

 File 2-bring_me_home changes the working directory to the user’s home directory

+File 3-listfiles dispalys current directory contents in a long format